cloudnativelabs/kube-router/Documentation/health.md

 # Health checking kube-router

-kube-router currently has basic health checking in form of heartbeats sent from each controller to the health manager each time the main loop completes successfully.
+kube-router currently has basic health checking in form of heartbeats sent from each controller to the healthcontroller each time the main loop completes successfully.

-The healthz port is by default 20244 but can be changed with the startup option
+The health port is by default 20244 but can be changed with the startup option.
+The health path is `/healthz`

     --health-port=<port number>

 If port is set to 0 (zero) no HTTP endpoint will be made availible but the health controller will still run and print out any missed heartbeats to STDERR of kube-router